Let’s get started!

 Basin Charge Detail (wet only)LINK

 Gather the insurance information for each boat.
-Use the online formLINK or send by email to email@example.com and we will add your information to the database.
-Your proof of insurance should indicate: (a) General liability coverage for each vessel (minimum $300K for trailered vessels; minimum $500K for vessels in marina basin). (b) Insurance Carrier (not broker agency); (c) the carrier’s policy #; (d) the policy expiration date.
+Use the online formLINK or send by email to firstname.lastname@example.org and we will add your information to the database.
+Your proof of insurance should indicate: (a) General liability coverage for each vessel (minimum $300K split liability limit for injury/property damage); (b) Insurance Carrier (not broker agency); (c) the carrier’s policy #; (d) the policy expiration date.
 In addition to this information, the marina needs to keep on file a .pdf file of the document showing the information above (not the full policy document).
-COIREQUIREDORJUSTPROOFANDATWHATLEVELS

-After the dredging is underway in early 2019 and before it is complete, the marina will send a “Go” email to let all BIYC members (and a handful of current marina patrons who are not members) know that we are ready to reserve and assign wet slips and lifts.
+After the dredging is underway in early 2019 and before it is complete, the marina will send a “Go” email to let all BIYC members (and a couple of days later to a handful of current marina patrons who are not members) so that you will know that we are ready to reserve and assign wet slips and lifts.
 All of the steps above are prerequisites to reserving a wet slip or lift.
-You may want to make sure you complete as many as possible before the “Go” email is released.
+You may want to make sure you complete as many steps as possible before the “Go” email is released and you can get the space you want.
 Here’s why …

-If the slip or lift you need is not available, we will create a Waiting List.
-Your placement on the waiting list will be based on the date that you have all of the prerequisites completed, provided, and respond to the “Go” email, or the date you have all of the prerequisites completed and provided after you respond to the email.
+If the slip or lift you need is not available when you have completed all the requirements and respond to the “Go” email, you will be placed on a Waiting List for that inventory.
+Your placement on the waiting list will be based on the date that you have all of the prerequisites completed, provided, and respond to the “Go” email or, the date you have all of the prerequisites completed and provided to the office after you respond to the “Go” email.
+PLEASE NOTE: WET SLIPS AND LIFT SLIPS WILL NOT BE ASSIGNED, AND YOU WILL NOT BE ADDED TO THE WAITING LIST, UNTIL YOUR MARINA ACCOUNT, REGIME ACCOUNT, AND BIYC ACCOUNT ARE all WITHIN 30 DAYS CURRENT.

 If you do have all the prerequisites above completed when The “Go” email is sent, to reserve your space you will only need to reply to the email and indicate which space you want and authorize the first payment (check or credit card info).
 With all these ducks in a row, your space will be reserved if available or you will be contacted right away to advise that you need to select another space that is available.
 Your credit card or check payment will be applied to your account, but the term of your lease does not start until the first day of the month you are granted access to your slip.